SingularityUniversity/startup/_posts/2015-06-20-crowdfunder.md

 We have a proven track record in investing in entrepreneurs solving billion person challenges.
 Our SU Labs Accelerator Seed Fund will invest $100,000 in each of the companies selected for the SU Startup Lab Accelerator Program that starts on September 28.
 Your investment has the potential to transform billions of lives!

 *This opportunity is available ONLY to accredited investors who are U.S. taxpayers.*

+For non-accredited investors we offer a unique opportunity to provide funding for our non-profit startups, who will participate in the SU Labs Startup Accelerator.
+Non-profits will receive $50,000 in the form of a non-restrictive grant.
+To fund these startups we set up a tax-exempt funding opportunity for you.
+Contact us for more information: [impact@singularity.org](mailto:impact@singularity.org)